txt/se16/project/feb1.md

 + Submit a 4+ page report using the [report format](report.md) describing
     + Your evidence for _P,U,T,G_ (defined below)
+    + Your data collection methods
+			- If participant observation, then write up your instruments
+	        - If literature review, define how you collected your data by answering these questions:
+			       - What were the review documents’s inclusion and exclusion criteria described and appropriate?
+                   - Is the literature search likely to have covered all relevant studies?
+                   - Did the reviewers assess the quality/validity of the included studies? (e.g. citations counts, recency)
+                   - Were the basic data/studies adequately described? (hint: see list of 5 above).
     + Your implementation of the _start up exercise_ (with some sample output to show that you can get anything working with those tools).
+	      + Note: this should NOT be a complex task.
+Just something to show you have a base competency with your toolset.

 What you will need to do, in the next few days: